 As described herein, the Selling Securityholders may sell from time to time 1,946,846 Holdco Warrants and 15,093,712 shares of Holdco Common Stock, including up to 1,946,846 shares of Holdco Common Stock issuable upon exercise of the Holdco Warrants and 342,755 shares of Holdco Common Stock issuable upon conversion of the Series A Preferred Stock.
-After giving effect to the significant number of redemptions of the Class A Common Stock is out and 342,755 shares of Holdco Common Stock issuable upon conversion of the Series A Preferred Stock.
-After giving effect to the gipistered for resale herein, were issued at effective prices below the closing market price of OTR's Class A Common Stock at the Closing of the Business Combination, and represent approximately 67.1% of Holdco's outstanding Holdco Common Stock as of the date of this prospectus, as any restrictions on resale end on any of the securities registered herein, the market price of Shares of Holdco Common Stock and Holdco Warrants sell them or are perceived by the market as intending to sell them.
-See "Risk Factors-Risks Related to Holdco-Substantial future sales of shares of Holdco Common Stock could cause the market price of Holdco Common Stock to decline" and "-The Selling Securityholders can earn a positive rate of return on their investment, even if other shareholders experience a negative rate of return in the post- business-combination company."
+After giving effect to the significant number of redemptions of the Class A Common Stock of OTR in connection with the vote on the Business Combination, and given the fact that a majority of the Holdco Common Stock issuable upon conversion of the Series A Preferred Stock.
+After giving effect to the gristered for resale herein, were issued at effective prices below the closing market price of OTR's Class A Common Stock at the Closing of the Business Combination, and represent approximately 67.1% of Holdco's outstanding Holdco Common Stock as of the date of this prospectus, as any restrictions on resale end on any of the securities registered herein, the market price of shares of Holdco Common Stock could drop significantly if the holders of such shares of Holdco Common Stock could cause the market price of Holdco Common Stock to decline" and "-The Selling Securityholders can earn a positive rate of return on their investment, even if other shareholders experience a negative rate of return in the post- business-combination company."